rng-guy/NFSMWBartender/README.md

 * the internal cooldown between non-Strategy roadblock requests,
 * the internal cooldown between Heavy / LeaderStrategy requests,
 * when exactly (if at all) and below what distance roadblock vehicles can join pursuits,
-* whether roadblock vehicles react to racers entering "COOLDOWN" mode,
+* whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
-* whether roadblock vehicles react to racers hitting their spike strips,
 * how HeavyStrategy 3 requests interact with roadblock requests and spawns,
 * which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,
 * which vehicles spawn in place of the roadblock SUVs through HeavyStrategy 4, and